SimformSolutionsPvtLtd/SSPlaceHolderTableView/README.md

         }

 **Loading State**
-- You can put this state before your API call or data collectng method.
+- You can put this state before your API call or data collecting method.
-- **Customisation**: In loadingImg param You can pass your custom image and in loadingLabelTitle you can pass your custom attributed string.
+- **Customisation**: In loadingImg param, You can pass your custom image and in loadingLabelTitle you can pass your custom attributed string.

         tblView.setState(.loading(loadingImg: nil, loadingLabelTitle: nil))